 So, let’s see how a 3 season tent compares to a 4 season tent, why you should get a 3 season tent, and how to choose the best tent for you!

 What’s The Difference Between A 3 Season And 4 Season Tent?

 As mentioned above, a 3 season tent is designed for, well… 3 seasons!

 If you’re looking to do some overnight backpacking, a 3-season tent is going to be the best choice.
 Packing a 3-season tent is a walk in the park.
-It’s lightweight which makes it easy to carry on long hikes, while still giving you enough protection from wind and rain.
+It’s lightweight, making it easy to carry on long hikes while still giving you enough protection from wind and rain.

 Going camping in the winter is a different story, with additional considerations to make sure you’re prepared for harsh weather.
 Unlike rain, snow does not easily slide off a tent.
 This means the poles for a 4-season tent have to be sturdy enough to handle the extra weight.

 Temperatures drop fast in snowy conditions, so a 4-season tent must be made of thicker material to keep you warm.
 Due to the additional layers, a 4-season tent is also a nightmare when it comes to ventilation, which is crucial to keeping cool in warm weather.
 The heavy materials plus the external conditions require it to be airtight.

 - 3 season tents are typically lighter weight than their 4 season counterparts.

 - 4 season tent poles need to be sturdier and more durable than 3 season tents to account for the weight of any snow build-up on the tent.

 - 3 season tents have better ventilation to allow for cool airflow.
 While 4 season tents have additional layers and poor ventilation to keep heat inside.